 But hormones aren’t the only thing that will keep women up at night.
 Other symptoms of menopause like hot flashes and night sweats are also likely culprits of poor sleep.

-There are changes in the brain that lead to hot flashes, and those changes — not just the feeling of heat — can also be what triggers the body to wake up while you’re trying to sleep.
-Even women who don’t report having sleep disturbances from hot flashes often say that they have more trouble sleeping than they did before menopause.
+There are changes in the brain that lead to VMS like hot flashes, and those changes — not just the feeling of heat — can also be what triggers the body to wake up while you’re trying to sleep.
+Even women who don’t report having sleep disturbances as a result of hot flashes often say that they have more trouble sleeping than they did before menopause.

 In short, the more uncomfortable you are, the more likely you’ll wake up throughout the night, often more than once.